bitblit/Lamark/README.md

 Notes and Caveats
 -----------------
+First and foremost: Yes, I know that Lamarck has a 'c' in it.
+It is this way on purpose.
+Sue me.

 Lamark is a library I wrote back in 2006 when I was contemplating doing my masters thesis on music generated via genetic algorithm.
 Fast-forward to 2014 - I've long ago finished my masters thesis ([on a different topic, as it turns out] (http://books.google.com/books/about/An_Improved_Algorithm_for_Deinterlacing.html?id=W41unQEACAAJ), buy your